 When you see your doctor regarding your trip, Medicare may cover the total cost of your consultation fees (if it is a bulk billing practice), or otherwise a portion of the cost.
 However, if you need to be vaccinated, Medicare will not cover the cost of the vaccines themselves.

-The standard of healthcare facilities in Fiji varies from place to place.
-So it is important you a prepared before heading off on your trip.
+The standard of healthcare facilities in Fiji is generally not as high as in Australia.
+Hospitals often lack equipment and medications.
+Therefore, it is important you are prepared before heading off on your trip.

 - Register your trip with Smart Traveller

 - Make sure you have enough of your regular prescription medicines;